 Most of our articles are contributed by embedded systems developers and in some cases, vendor or industry experts.
 Embedded.com has evolved from a solely developer-written site to a community where both embedded systems developers and engineers working for tool or hardware vendors write content and interact in forums.
 Although our community now includes some technical representatives of vendors, we serve the embedded systems developer first and foremost.
 Our editorial staff uses the same editorial standards and process to review and approve all contributed content on the site.
 If you see the article on the site, an editor deems the article as useful to our readers.
 We promise to clearly identify what company an author represents.

 To propose an idea or submit an article, please contact Clive "Max" Maxfield (email@example.com) or Steve Evanczuk (firstname.lastname@example.org).
-When you're ready to submit an article, please first check our editorial guidelines for more submission details.
+When you're ready to submit an article, please first check our submission guidelines for more details on what you'll need to provide with your article.

 Read on for more explanation about the kinds of content we post on Embedded: